 Buttermilk chicken legs in air fryer are crispy on the outside but tender and juicy on the inside.
-Copycat Kentucky Fried Chicken without the oil!
+Copycat air fryer Kentucky Fried Chicken without the oil!

 Ready for some chicken legs in air fryer that are juicy and delicious without having to be deep fried??!!
 I know, we thought they’d be a great dinner idea too.
 Find this and tons of other air fryer recipes here on The Typical Mom blog.